-- In the gap between "Constantine" and "Legends" he gave up his ownership of John's soul to Neron setting off the story arc for "Legends" Season 4.
+- In the gap between Constantine and Legends he gave up his ownership of John's soul to Neron, setting off the story arc for Legends Season 4.

 A demon sent by Nergal to kill Liv Aberdine, Furcifer is the first demon of the series that John faces.

-- The Dragon: To Negal.
+- The Dragon: To Nergal, in the pilot.

 - A God Am I: "Down here, I'M GOD!"
 He says it as he notices he's absolutely surrounded by electricity.